ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 While we may aim to build our applications with accessibility in mind throughout the development process, it is possible to overlook an accessibility issue.
 I’ve found it useful in past projects to reference an accessibility checklist prior to launch of a new project.
 This allows the team I am working with and myself to add a final check for accessibility into the workflow of the project.
 For a straightforward checklist, I recommend
 [The A11Y Project’s Web Accessibility Checklist](http://a11yproject.com/checklist.html), which provides a concise checklist of accessibility best practices.
 For a more thorough check of WCAG compliance there is [WebAIM's WCAG 2.0 Checklist](http://webaim.org/standards/wcag/checklist).
 Both of these lists allow you to quickly check for possible accessibility oversights.

-## Creating an accessibility policy
+## Creating an Accessibility Policy

 Adopting an accessibility policy for your project or organization is a way of demonstrating both within and outside of the organization that you are dedicated to accessibility.
 If an organization is unclear of the value of creating such a policy, the W3C provides [Developing a Web Accessibility Business Case for Your Organization](https://www.w3.org/WAI/bcase/Overview), which clearly outlines the positive outcomes of promoting accessibility.